Gestational Diabetes & Newly Diagnosed: What to Expect?

 Staying Active

 Incorporating some physical activity after meals is a great way to help lower blood sugar levels.
 Even light activity, like walking or doing household chores, can make a difference.
 Find something that works for you and fits into your daily routine.
+Physical activity can also help reduce the risk of high blood pressure during pregnancy.

 Medication, If Needed